Working with imagery

-mapSpain also includes a plugin for R leaflet package, that allows you to include several basemaps on your interactive maps.
+mapSpain also provides a plugin for the R Leaflet package, which allows adding multiple basemaps to interactive maps.

-The services are implemented via the leaflet plugin leaflet-providersESP.
-You can check a display of each provider on the previous link.
+The services are implemented via the Leaflet plugin leaflet-providersESP.
+You can view each provider option at that link.

 Static tiles

-An example of how you can include several tiles to create a static map.
-We focus here on layer provided by La Rioja’s Infraestructura de Datos Espaciales (IDERioja).
+An example showing how to include multiple tiles to create a static map.
+We focus on layers provided by La Rioja’s Infraestructura de Datos Espaciales (IDERioja).

 library(mapSpain)